lframosferreira/lframosferreira.github.io/_tabs/about.md

 order: 4
 ---

-I'm Luís Felipe, a Computer Science undergraduate student at [UFMG](https://ufmg.br/).
+I'm Luís Felipe, a Computer Science undergraduate student at [UFMG](https://ufmg.br/) and a embedded software intern at [Embraer](https://embraer.com/).
 I previously worked as a data science intern at [SYDLE](https://www.sydle.com/).

 I also worked as a research student under the guidance of Professor [Renato Vimieiro](https://dcc.ufmg.br/professor/renato-vimieiro/) at [SPEED Lab](https://dcc.ufmg.br/speed/) on a project about classifying heart diseases using electrocardiograms.
 You can learn more about the project in this post.